A Single Day

 If you are interested in finding out more about the countryside in and around Dunbar and East Lothian.
 East Lothian Countryside Rangers also run a large number of events and activities for people of all ages, from day tours and themed events to holiday activities for families and children.

-On the way home, drop by The Store on the Thistly Cross roundabout on the A1 to pick strawberries or visit the brilliant shop, playpark and cafe before you head back.
+On the way home, drop by the Strawberry Barn on the Thistly Cross roundabout on the A1 and visit the brilliant shop, playpark and cafe before you head back.
 Close by is the Belhaven Smokehouse which sells smoked fish and meats as well as a range of deli items.

 Five Days to a Week